siddiqus/expressive/README.md

 - notFound (404)
 - tooMany (429)
 - internalServerError (500)

+##### Wrapping response data
+Sometimes you will want to always wrap your response data in an object e.g. `{ data: someData }` The BaseController class has a static method `bodyWrapper` which has the response data as a parameter.
+This is used in the class methods e.g. `this.ok(data)` etc. to always wrap your response the way you define it.

 * Also, you don't always have to extend a BaseController class.
 You can simply pass a controller function as your request handler. e.g. `function (req, res, next) { }`